The information on this page is for most, but not all, item categories sold with auction-style or fixed price listings.

 Advanced listing upgrades are available based on the category of an item, the selling format, and the listing tool you use.

-Advanced listing upgrades are charged based on the selling format you choose and the duration of your listing.
+Advanced listing upgrades are charged based on the selling format you choose, the starting or Buy it Now price that you choose, and the duration of your listing.

 Using a 1- or 3-day special duration for auction-style listings is a flat fee, in addition to any applicable insertion fees.